Webheart/Latios-Framework-Add-Ons/AddOns/Terrainy/README.md

 **Support:** On the Discord server of the latios framework under the region "Support For Framework Users" in the channel #add-ons.

-To get started, you must place a terrian in the subscene.
+To get started, you must download the samples from the addons folder via package manager.
-**TODO** Detail that out here.
+Than you need to place your terrains in the subscenes to be baked.